Countries

 Stay safe

-[edit]Generally speaking the traveller trail in Southeast Asia is perfectly safe, but there are low-level insurgencies in the remote areas of Indonesia, Myanmar, the Philippines, Thailand, and East Timor.
+[edit]Generally speaking the traveller trail in Southeast Asia is perfectly safe, but there are low-level insurgencies in some remote areas of Indonesia, the Philippines and Thailand.
+The Myanmar Civil War has been raging since 2021, so travel there is not recommended.

 Violent crime is rare in Southeast Asia, but tourists have been attacked in beach resorts in a few isolated but well publicised cases.